 EXTENDED: The upper low off the coast will start to move northeast on Sunday as an unusual deep upper low develops in the Gulf of Alaska.
 With not much push for cooler drier air, temperatures will remain about the same with muggy conditions through the weekend.
 Subtle ridging builds on Monday and Tuesday, which will allow for a brief warm up.
 The upper trough in the Gulf of Alaska will begin to move east on Tuesday and Wednesday sending a couple storm systems into the Pacific Northwest.
 This will result in deepening the Marine Layer with a little cooler temperatures.
 A stronger storm system moves into Washington and Oregon on Wednesday the Thursday with a cold front extending southward along the Central Coast.
 There is a possibility that we could see a few showers on Thursday much like last week’s event.
 Then high pressure builds in on Friday with breezy conditions as a deep low develops over Nevada.

-The Outlook for August 26th through September 3rd calls for Above Normal Temperatures and Near Normal Precipitation...which is little or none this time of year.
+The Outlook for the Central Coast for September 25th through October 3rd calls for Near to Above Normal Temperatures and Near Normal Precipitation...which is very little this time of year.

-Updated by Meteorologist Dann Cianca on Thursday at 8:43 a.m.
+Updated by Meteorologist Ryan Smithies on Saturday at 4:45 p.m.